emotion-js/next/packages/stylis/README.md

 > A custom build of Stylis

 `@emotion/stylis` is a version of [Stylis](https://github.com/thysultan/stylis.js) that has been modified slightly to make it smaller.
-The only Stylis options that can be changed are `prefix` and `compress`, the rest of the options are already set to the values shown below and cannot be changed.
+The only Stylis option that can be changed is `prefix`, the rest of the options are already set to the values shown below and cannot be changed.
 This package also only exports the constructer, so you have to do `new Stylis()` and use the result from that rather than directly calling `Stylis`.

 ```js
 type Options = {